bbauska/W3Cx-5of5/README.md

 to plot math functions, illustrated that with a few lines of code you can reuse code from others (a third party JavaScript library).

-#### 2) use numerous APIs in addition to the DOM and selector APIs: multimedia, drawing, animating, geolocation, webcam, etc.
+<h4>2) use numerous APIs in addition to the DOM and selector APIs: multimedia, drawing, animating, geolocation, webcam, etc.</h4>

 Your browser comes with a lot of different &quot;libraries&quot; that are called &quot;standards APIs&quot; for &quot;application programming interfaces&quot;.
 Such APIs